siyang-jiang/Lancelot/README.md

 > gcc version >= 9.4.0

 ## Update
-- Hope to provide code ocean link soon.
+- 🔥 Will provide code ocean link soon.
 - 🔥🔥 We have already passed the code testing in the code ocean.
 - 🔥🔥 We provide a new end-to-end script for excuting Lancelot.
 Please find run.sh.